 Cleaning the streams after experiments

-After removing all biomass and objects from the streams, we recommend cleaning streams quickly, within hours of termination, so that residues such as calcium buildup do not dry and become difficult to remove.
-For fiberglass streams, we fill the streams with vinegar and enough water to cover the stream bottom on both sides, and allow streams to soak for 24 h.
-To remove calcium buildup on the stream sides, we use a spray bottle to apply a 10% or greater solution of vinegar while gently scraping the sides of the stream with a plastic spatula.
-After scrubbing all residues from the stream surface, we vacuum the vinegar solution, rinse the streams with clean water, and vacuum the streams dry.
-In the case of experiments using chemicals, an additional wipe down with 100% ethanol should be performed to remove any remaining chemical residues.
-Allowing the streams to dry completely in sunlight is a good additional measure for removing microbes or chemical residues.
+After removing all biomass and objects from the streams, we recommend cleaning streams quickly, within hours of termination, so that residues such as calcium do not dry and become difficult to remove.
+For fiberglass streams, we fill the streams with a dilute solution of vinegar and water (approximately 1:10 vinegar:water) to cover all surfaces that were submerged during the experiment.
+We allow streams to soak for 24 h in the vinegar solution while running the paddlewheels.
+To remove calcium residue, we use a spray bottle to apply a 10% or greater solution of vinegar while gently scraping with a plastic spatula.
+After scrubbing all residues from the stream surface and paddlewheel, we vacuum the vinegar solution, rinse the streams with clean water, and vacuum the streams dry.
+In the case of experiments using chemicals, an additional wipe down with 100% ethanol is performed to remove any remaining chemical residues.
+Allowing the streams to dry completely in sunlight is a good additional measure for removing microbial or chemical residues.
 If fiberglass stream surfaces become scratched or uneven enough to warrant concerns about sorption of chemicals or microhabitat variability, resurfacing of the streams should be considered.

+Considerations for scaling up artificial stream results to in situ conditions

+The benefits of artificial stream arrays are many, but researchers should carefully consider their limitations before attempting to build a facility of their own and while designing experiments.
+Primary considerations when building an experimental stream array include the logistical concerns such as the cost of building and maintaining the facility, as well as the labor required to manage the experiment and take measurements from the streams.
+The cost of building an artificial stream facility will depend on the construction materials and type of housing.
+The cost of maintaining the facility after construction can be relatively low, especially for permanent, indoor artificial streams.
+While experiments are running, the artificial streams require frequent, regular supervision to ensure motors do not fail, objects do not fall into or out of the streams, that there are no leaks, and nets, shade cloths, and other objects do not get caught in the paddle wheels.